-Their relationships can be connected through the level set function, as follows:
+The density and viscosity in the flow can be connected through the level set function, as follows:

-To describe the interface between phases, specifically the liquid-gas interfaces, the level set computation method obeys:
+To simulate the interfaces between liquid and gas, equation (\ref{lsns}) can be rewritten in the following form: where the terms on the left-hand side describe the motion of the interface, while those on the right-hand side are necessary for numerical stability. $\gamma$ is the reinitialization parameter, which determines the amount of reinitialization or stabilization of the level set function, equals to 1 in our cases. $\epsilon_{ls}$ is the parameter controlling the interface thickness, equals to the mesh largest size \cite{comsol}, as shown in Table \ref{tabeps}.

-where $\gamma$ is the reinitialization parameter, which equals 1 in our cases. $\epsilon_{ls}$ is the parameter controlling the interface thickness, equals 0.43 in our cases.
+The continuum equation for fluid is written as: where for incompressible fluid, such an equation can be simplified to $\partial_y u + \partial_x v = 0$, i.e., the divergence free condition of velocity, $\nabla \cdot \mathbf{u} = 0$.
+As we will discuss later, our goal is to insert such a condition into the neural networks (NN) for better training and predictions.